Luudeus/File-Organizer/README.md

 # File Organizer

-This script organizes files in a directory based on their file extensions using a predefined mapping from a JSON file.
+Organizes files in a directory based on their file extensions using a predefined mapping from a JSON file.
-If needed, feel free to change the contents of `file_types.json`
+- Feel free to change the contents of `file_types.json` if needed.

 ## Overview